lucelsbyleverageAI/agent-os-starter-kit/n8n/README.md

 ## Export with Make (recommended)

-If you’ve saved workflows/credentials in your local n8n instance, run:
+If you've saved workflows/credentials in your local n8n instance, run:
 ```bash
 make export-n8n
 ```

 This will:
-- Export all current workflows and credentials from the running `n8n` container into `n8n/data/workflows/` and `n8n/data/credentials/`.
+- Export all current workflows and credentials from the running `n8n` container to a temporary location inside the container
+- Copy the exported files to `n8n/data/workflows/` and `n8n/data/credentials/` on your host
-- Automatically sanitise the JSON to remove personal/project metadata.
+- Automatically sanitise the JSON to remove personal/project metadata

+**Note:** The `/data/workflows` and `/data/credentials` directories are mounted as read-only inside the container to prevent accidental modifications during normal operation.
+The export script works around this by exporting to `/tmp` inside the container first, then copying the files out to your host machine.

-Then remove any files you don’t want to keep and commit the rest.
+Then remove any files you don't want to keep and commit the rest.
 On next startup, the import service will auto‑apply whatever is in `n8n/data/...`.

 Typical usage (local dev):
 ```bash